mdshafayet-chy/pizza-sales-dashboard/README.md

 ## 🚀 How to Use

-1. Download the Excel file from the `excel_dashboard/` folder.
+1. Download or Clone the Excel file from the `excel_dashboard/` folder.
 2. Open with Excel (2016+ recommended for full compatibility).
 3. Interact with slicers and the timeline to explore data dynamically.